Mag. Josef Mattes, PhD, MSc

 Trying to get into a really applied field, and through a chain of chance events, I ended up both having a part-time job at the Numerical Harmonic Analysis Group; and getting a post-graduate degree in Quantitative Finance from the Institute for Advanced Studies (IHS) Vienna.
 Already having abandoned foundations of mathematics for its lack of real foundations, the foundations of much of economic theory turned out to look no better.
 On the positive side, I did acquire a strong interest in behavioural economics, and more generally in how/when/why we go wrong in our opinions and decisions (what psychologists refer to as "cognitive illusions" or "heuristics and biases").

-In 2020, I started woking as a trainee psychotherapist (with particular interest in "3rd wave" cognitive-behavioural therapy: MBCT, ACT, ...; and body-involving approaches: Focusing, AT, ...), and recently took up again my philosophy studies from 30 years ago, while also teaching Mindful Movement (in the form of the Feldenkrais Method) and MBSR.
+I am currently working as a psychotherapist (with particular interest in "3rd wave" cognitive-behavioural therapy: MBCT, ACT, ...; and body-involving approaches: Focusing, AT, ...), and recently took up again my philosophy studies from 30 years ago, while also teaching Mindful Movement (in the form of the Feldenkrais Method) and MBSR.

 For recent work see List of publications.
-For my practice see my Feldenkrais & MBSR page (in German)
+For my practice see my psychotherapy page and my Feldenkrais & MBSR page (both in German)

 Publications and talks